-\$7-10 Trillion Revolution: That's right, trillion with a "T." We believe this is going to be the biggest technological revolution of our lifetime... and very few are paying attention.
+• \$8-10 Trillion Revolution: That's right, trillion with a "T." We believe this is going to be the biggest technological revolution of our lifetime ... and very few are paying attention.

-It's Happening Now: EV adoption is inflecting, and autonomous vehicles are already on the road today across the US.
-Google's Waymo division has over 600 self-driving cars (no safety drivers!) that have collectively driven over 20 million miles (32 million kilometres).
-In the Phoenix area, consumers
+• It's Happening Now: EV adoption is inflecting, and autonomous vehicles are already on the road today across the nation.
+Waymo has over 700 autonomous vehicles in its fleet, with over 20 million real world miles, and recently tripled its city coverage {PHX, SF, LA).
+In the Phoenix area, consumers can hail a fully autonomous Waymo One today with a simple click in the app.

-Every Industry Will Be Affected: We believe there will be massive winners and significant losers - given our structure, we plan to make money on both.
-On the winning side, think about semiconductors (digital and electric vehicle content), cloud software & infrastructure, and autonomous technologies.
-On the loser side, think about the industries that will disappear: car rental companies, and internal combustion.
+• Every Industry Will Be Affected: We believe there will be massive winners and significant losers - given our structure, we plan to make money on both.
+On the winning side, think about: semiconductors (digital and electric vehicle content), cloud software & infrastructure, and autonomous technologies.
+On the loser side, think about the industries that may disappear: car rental companies, internal combustion engine (ICE) components, and Big Oil. ..

-Multiple Ways to Win: While the end state is already coming into view, there are multiple building block evolutions that we are actively seeking to capitalise on namely, Sharing/Connectivity, Electrification, and Autonomy.
+• Multiple Ways to Win: While the end state is already coming into view, there are multiple building block evolutions that we are actively seeking to capitalise on - namely, Sharing/Connectivity, Electrification, and Autonomy.

-1. WHAT WERE THE KEY OBSERVATIONS OVER THE MARCH 2023 QUARTER?
+1. KEY OBSERVATIONS OVER JUNE 2023 TAMIM QUARTER?